Semm Renders: Antwerp

 In August 2024, Renders signed his first professional contract with Royal Antwerp F.C.
 He was given his professional debut as a 16-year-old by Antwerp coach Jonas De Roeck, coming on as substitute against Cercle Brugge on 6 October 2024, likewise coming off the bench in Antwerp's next two matches against Oud-Heverlee Leuven and Standard Liege.

 International career

-Renders made his first appearance at any level for Belgium starting in a 1-0 win for the national under-18s team over Germany in Oliva Nova on 15 November 2024.
+Renders made his first appearance at any level for Belgium starting in a 1–0 win for the national under-18s team over Germany in Oliva Nova on 15 November 2024.

-He came on a substitute in a 1-0 loss to Poland three days later at the same venue.
+He came on as a substitute in a 1–0 loss to Poland three days later at the same venue.